 Parkdale Queen West Community Health Centre is accredited by the Canadian Centre for Accreditation (CCA).
-CCA is a national, not-for-profit organization offering accreditation specifically tailored to community-based health and social services across Canada.
-CCA accredited organizations are committed to quality and continuous improvement in the community-based health and social services they provide.
+CCA is a national, not-for-profit organization offering accreditation tailored to community-based health and social services across Canada.
+CCA accredited organizations are committed to quality and continuous improvement in their community-based health and social services.

 Accreditation is a voluntary process led by independent external reviewers.
 It is an opportunity to be evaluated against national standards of excellence and best practices in the health and social service sector to strengthen our systems and processes, foster a culture of learning across our organization, and help our Centre successfully integrate leading practices.